ivyT26/FirstTime-LearnGit/README.md

 -git merge branchName
 -use this command while you are in the chosen branch that you want to merge into
-    -if branch1 wants to merge into master, use git merge while in master (git merge branch1) -can also merge branch to the branch you want to merge to -if you are in branch1 and want to merge into master, do git merge master
+    -if branch1 wants to merge into master, use git merge while in master (git merge branch1) -if you want to merge master into branch1, do git merge master while in branch1

 ## **Step 5.2**: Pushing local repository into remote repository on Github and creating a PR to merge into master